 ‘Is that normal?’
 Peaches asks anxiously.

-‘How could I know?
-I guess you’ll soon find out!’
-Rowan answers sullenly.
+‘How should I know?
+I guess you’ll soon find out,’ Rowan answers sullenly.
 ‘Now be quiet and stop fidgeting!’

-We’ve danced for ages and he still hasn’t asked me anything except if all my cuisine is as spicy… And he keeps glancing at the watch on the mantelpiece… Maybe it’s time for some cuddling on the sofa…
+Meanwhile, Juan and Missy are dancing to Duke Ellington downstairs.
+Missy is getting impatient.
+They’ve danced for what seems like ages and he still hasn’t asked her anything significant.
+She doesn’t count him asking if her cooking always is as spicy, as an important question.
+And he keeps glancing at the clock on the mantelpiece.
+Maybe it’s time for some cuddling on the sofa…

 ‘Here!’
-She holds the elixir up and admires how it glows in the candlelight.
+She holds the elixir up and admires how the golden potion glows in the candlelight.

-Rowan takes it and makes it whirl.
+Rowan takes it and makes it whirl, detaching thousands of tiny luminous speckles.
 ‘Beautiful…’

 Their eyes lock for a moment, and they both grin.